neilxdsouza/rust_doubly_linked_list/README.txt

      on lin 58, we are adding 1 more indirection that has to be stripped away.

             let raw_prev_head: * mut Link = &mut ** boxed_link;

+linked_list_2.cpp is the original doubly linked list that I'm suppose to be implementing first and mimicking the same code in Rust.
+But it looks like I have gotten a bit more confident and implemented the newer methods in Rust without using C++.
+I should however finish the c++ implementation to track how the c++ code corresponds to Rust.